FCollaPi/p2-datasci4health/README.md

 #### Classification Model
 The PCA was a new addition to the analysis, which we had not included in the previous trial.
 In addition, the setup of the PCA required extra literature reading since we were not super confident about the relation between the number of components and the explained variance.

-Besides that, correcting the fault mentioned above (of not targeting the correct variable) enhanced the results immensely.
+Besides that, correcting the fault mentioned above (not including the targeted variable as a parameter) enhanced the results immensely.

 ##### PCA
 Literature did not recommend a manual selection of the number of components.
 Instead, picking an `Explained Variance` between 95-99% was the preferred way of setting up the PCA across the board.

 For this trial, we had to settle for 94% of explained variance to achieve the number of 9 components.
-Anything equal and beyond 95% would increase the number of components to 10, which did not sound right.
+Anything equal to or greater than 95% would increase the number of components to 10, not affecting it since it is precisely the number of parameters used.

 <img width="650" alt="pca-2" src="https://user-images.githubusercontent.com/54454569/169718528-17e63118-ceb7-4d8f-9379-0d32e5d435b2.png">